 Xanthe from Sinfest brings in the Sisterhood arc after which much of the series' humor has vanished.
 An interesting example in that she doesn't seem to be a villain, though her extremist views tend to annoy the fans anyway.

-In addition to his cruelty, Glass is notable for being far more powerful than most supers in the Spinnyverse.
+Colonel Glass from Spinnerette.
+Before, all the series had for major antagonists were Dr. Universe, Alexis Woodrow, and Captain Alberta - a noble Well-Intentioned Extremist, selfish Attention Whore, and incompetent Politically Incorrect Villain respectively.
+Glass?
+An out-and-out Ax-Crazy sadist who kills and skins animals to send messages - a modus operandi disturbingly similar to that of the notorious House Bolton.
+Glass is also notable for being far more powerful than most supers in the Spinnyverse.
 In a setting in which most characters have abilities like moderate super-strength, a weaker and more realistic version of the Spider-Man power set, or sonic punches, Glass is essentially Magneto with Wolverine's Healing Factor: he can control glass with enough power to chop up people and vehicles in seconds and create near-impenetrable shields, and enough finesse to grab hostile drones in midair and send them crashing into their controllers, not to mention regrowing lost limbs and shrugging off whole-body third degree burns.